-The responsibility Authority has for implementing solid waste disposal and resources recovery systems and facilities throughout the State in accordance with the State Solid Waste Management Plan.
-To accomplish its purposes, the Authority is empowered to determine the of and construct solid management projects, to own, operate and maintain waste management projects or to make provisions for operation and maintenance by contracting with private industry.
+The Authority has responsibility implementing solid waste disposal and resources recovery systems and facilities throughout the State in accordance with the State Solid Waste Management Plan.
+To accomplish its purposes, the Authority is empowered to determine the of and construct solid waste location management projects, to own, operate and maintain waste management projects or to make provisions for operation and maintenance by contracting with private industry.
 The Authority is required to be self-sufficient in its operation in order to cover the cost of fulfilling the Authority's mission.